Constitutional Court of Ecuador: History

 In 2007, the Court was involved in a confrontation with newly elected President Rafael Correa.
 On March 9, the Court warned Correa that he would be acting illegally if he ignored its eventual ruling on the constitutionality of a national referendum.
 Correa responded that the Tribunal was "dominated by the political parties" and that it had no authority to act on the issue.
 The Court's rulings have often been ignored by Ecuador's presidents and Congress.

 Notable decisions

 In the 1997 case 111-97-TC, the Court decriminalized homosexuality in Ecuador.
 In the 2019 case 11-18-CN/19, the Court legalized same-sex marriage in Ecuador.

+On May 29, 2018, the court ruled in case 1692-12-EP in favor of a lesbian couple, allowing them to register their child in the Civil Registry with both their surnames.

+On February 5, 2024, in the case 67-23-IN/24, the court ruled that active euthanasia is legal.